stephenbensley/YatzyCoach/README.md

 # Yatzy Coach

+> [!WARNING]
+> All my apps have been removed from Apple's App Store.
+Only the source code is available.

 Yatzy Coach is an iOS app for the [American rules](https://en.wikipedia.org/wiki/Yahtzee) of the game of [Yatzy](https://en.wikipedia.org/wiki/Yatzy).
 The app lets you play a solo game while it provides feedback on your moves.
 You also have the option of displaying a detailed analysis of all available moves.

 ### Installation